arichtman/nix/README.md

 A home for my system configurations using Nix Flakes Be warned, I'm still learning and experimenting.

-~Nothing here should be construed as a model of good work!
-... yet.~
-Y'know, I'm starting to feel pretty good about this.
+~~Nothing here should be construed as a model of good work!... yet.~~ Y'know, I'm starting to feel pretty good about this.

 ## Features and Todo